Anastrepha fraterculus

 Anastrepha fraterculus, known as the South American fruit fly, is a fruit fly species from the genus Anastrepha.
 A. fraterculus is a polyphagous, frugivorous fly that is a significant pest of commercial fruit production in South America.

 Taxonomy

 German entomologist Christian Rudolph Wilhelm Wiedemann first described the South American fruit fly in 1830.
 The Anastrepha fraterculus species is not to be confused with the Anastrepha fraterculus complex, which is a cryptic species with eight taxonomically recognized morphotypes.

 Distribution

-The Anastrepha fraterculus species is native to South America and is distributed throughout the southern United States (South Florida and southern Texas), Mexico, Central America, Caribbean Islands, and South America.
+Anastrepha fraterculus is native to South America and is distributed throughout the southern United States (South Florida and southern Texas), Mexico, Central America, Caribbean Islands, and South America.

 Description

 Anastrepha fraterculus is a small fruit fly.
 Its body colouration varies, from orange, to brown and yellow.
 They have six jointed legs attached to their thorax and one set of membranous wings with yellow and brown bands also attached at their thorax.
 Attached to their head is a pair of antennae.
 The antennae have three segments: the scape, the pedicel, and the flagellum.
 An arista is also located at the dorsal side and proximal end of the flagellum.
 They have six types of sensilla based on shape, located along their antennae.
 These sensilla are used for chemoreception.
 The female A. fraterculus have a modified ovipositor called an aculeus.
 The aculeus is near the cloacal opening, and it is conical in shape with serrations near the apex.